Petty's Notebook

 The Cross-Alignment Matrix

 Compare every fraction to every other, digit by digit.
-The grid has a shape.
+The result is a symmetric matrix whose eigenvalues encode the internal structure of the fractional field.

 April 2021